adamjamesreid/gurdon-bioinformatics/docs/scrnaseq_workshop.md

 - Working with your own data or public data of interest
   - Working with your own data is always harder than with the nice streamlined examples given in a workshop!
 We can help you get started with some data of specific interest to you.

-## Dataset

-The course data is based on ‘CaronBourque2020’ relating to pediatric leukemia, with four sample types, including: pediatric Bone Marrow Mononuclear Cells (PBMMCs) three tumour types: ETV6-RUNX1, HHD, PRE-T
-The data used in the course can be downloaded from Dropbox (the file is 4.2GB compressed and XXGB when uncompressed, so make sure you have enough space on your computer).
-Please note that: these data have been processed for teaching purposes and are therefore not suitable for research use;
-all the data is provided on our training machines, you don’t need to download it to attend the course.